esphome-econet/esphome-econet/README.md

 https://www.mouser.com/ProductDetail/Bel/BC-64SS007F?qs=wnTfsH77Xs4cyAAV7TLsUQ%3D%3D

-Or many other similar RJ11/12 cables as long as they are 6P/6C or 6P/4C - we only need 4 wires for this but the 6 wire version is fine too.
+Or any other similar RJ11/12 cable as long as it is 6P/6C or 6P/4C - we only need 4 wires for this but the 6 wire version is fine too.

-You can also use many other ESP32 development boards with the required RS485 converter - this just an easy pre-wired setup that only requires you to cut, strip, attach 3 wires to the screw terminal, no soldering.
+You can also use many other ESP32 development boards with the required RS485 converter - this is just an easy pre-wired setup that only requires you to cut, strip, attach 3 wires to the screw terminal, no soldering.

 Tankless Water Heater